mgbarsky/streamcount/README.md

 ************
 To run:
 ************
-If you add the path to compiled streamcount to your PATH variable, it can be run as a standard unix command: streamcount
+If you add a path to the compiled streamcount to your PATH variable, it can be run as a standard unix command: streamcount

 To run a program (./streamcount) you need to specify the following parameters